Avriox/locationallocation/paper/paper.md

 use of computationally intensive professional solvers.
 Future software work might implement such features and expand the package capabilities.\

 # Acknowledgements

 The author gratefully acknowledges the openly available data and algorithm resources from malariaAtlas and OpenStreetMap, without which the development of this package would not have been possible.
 The author is thankful to Ahmed T. Hammad for the previous joint work in
 @Falchetta2020 which led to the development of this package.
-THe author is also grateful to his scientific affiliations CMCC and IIASA for their continuous support.
+The author is also grateful to his scientific affiliations CMCC and IIASA for their continuous support.